julianasaha/Risk-of-Stroke-Prediction/README.md

 ###### Recommendations:
 Although all models presented relatively close results, I would not move forward with any of my models.
 When it comes to data pertaining one's life, it is crucial to have the best high performance model so no type 1 and type 2 errors are made that could drastically impact one's well being.
 A model with more than 95% recall and precision is ideal for this dataset.
 # For Further Information:
-For any additional questions or concerns in regards to my sales predictions, please contact me at julianas4013@gmail.com.
+For any additional questions or concerns in regards to my predictions, please contact me at julianas4013@gmail.com.
 Thank you!